 - Improve behavior in new environments

-🛠️ How to Use Desensitization Safely
+🛠️ How to Use Desensitization Dog Training Safely

 - Start small.
 Too much too soon will backfire.